 I recently downloaded a copy of a new e-Book, Bone Broth for Health.
-Right after I made a QuickMeme with a dated pop-culture reference.
+Right after I made a QuickMeme with a rapidly aging pop-culture reference.

 (That is the FIRST time I’ve ever written “LOL.” *Pangs of intense regret*)

-Even though I was pret-ty sure I knew a pretty hefty bit about broth (I mean, I have a MUG about it, for Pete’s sake) I found myself totally enthralled by everything in this e-book.
+This was an all-around great read.
 It’s not just about broth – it’s about every component in, near, and around broth, and everything those fabulous components can do!
 Before this e-book, I had never seen this information all in one place.

 This book rivals anything on the Traditional Food Interwebs for density of information and enlightenment about one of my FAVORITE traditional foods.
 It’s well worth the buy, from both a scientific and a practical perspective.
 Multiple “Real-Food” heavy-hitters, including Sally Fallon and Mark Sisson, agreed to have their personal broth recipes reproduced in this book!